-A website is an essential source of lead generation, conversion, and customer service.
-Too often, companies miss opportunities by making or overlooking fundamental web design mistakes that create barriers for potential customers.
+Your website is an essential source of lead generation, conversion, and customer service.

-The goal is to make your website as user-friendly as possible, so that a prospect’s path from discovery to conversion is seamless, with minimal obstacles to disrupt their journey.
-Whether your website is already up-and-running or you’re just starting to think about it, let the following list of common website mistakes to ensure your visitors enjoy the best user experience possible.
+The goal is to make your website as user-friendly as possible, so a prospect’s path from discovery to conversion is seamless.
+Whether your website is already up and running or you’re just starting to think about it, you would be wise to avoid these five common website mistakes to ensure your visitors enjoy the best user experience possible.

-The Problem: When a visitor lands on your web page, you have a limited window of time to make a good impression and deliver what they’re looking for before they click away.
+When a visitor lands on your web page, you have a limited window of time to make a good impression and deliver what they’re looking for before they click away.
 Your website needs to be well organized and accessible to a wide range of users so they can intuitively find the information they seek.
 If they have to dig for information, they'll quickly become too frustrated and move on.

 Show your sitemap to someone not directly involved in the project to verify that it makes sense to a third party.
 Ask them to walk through the path they would take to find a particular piece of information, starting from the homepage.
 If their path is successful, you know your sitemap is sound.

 Looking for more ways to boost your site’s conversion power?
 Download our FREE e-book “7 Must-Haves to Get More Leads from Your Website”!